yzjedu/cs151-lab6-antonio_liv_lab6/algorithm.md

        2. Prompt the user to input their choice and convert it to uppercase.
     1. if user enters 'D':
        1. Ask user to input how much they wish to deposit
-       2. if user input is valid number:
+       2. if user input is valid number and is valid positive number:
           1. Call deposit()
        2. else:
-          3. Call
+          3. Call error checking float
     1. elif user enters 'W':
+       2. ask user to input how much they wish to deposit
+       3. if user input is valid number and is valid positive number:
            2. Call withdraw()
+       3. else
+          4. call error checking float
     1. elif user enters 'V':
        2. Call view_balance:
     1. elif user enters 'E':